Deep learning based ECG segmentation for delineation of diverse arrhythmias: Results

 \subsection{Reduced False P wave Predictions}

-The arrhythmia classification guidance was presented in Section \ref{sec:classguidance} as a method with the potential benefit of reducing the number of false P wave detections which occur frequently during atrial fibrillation and flutter events.
+Arrhythmia classification guidance was presented in Section~\ref{sec:classguidance} as a method to reduce the number of false P wave detections which occur frequently during atrial fibrillation and flutter events.
 To evaluate its effectiveness, we compared the number of false positive P wave predictions generated by models trained with and without classification guidance.
 Table~\ref{tbl:false-positives} shows the results, including the $PPV$ and $Se$ scores for the entire test set as a reference.

-The results indicate a significant reduction in false positives for both atrial fibrillation and atrial flutter.
-When compared to the total number of beats corresponding to the same rhythm type (indicated in the header row of Table~\ref{tbl:false-positives}), the number of false positives for the classification guided model is less than 1\%.
-The reduction in false predictions is reflected in the improved $PPV$ scores for P waves belonging to the entire test set, while recall scores only decreased slightly.
-As a result, the total F1-score increased from 96.47\% to 96.97\%, as reported in Table~\ref{tbl:performance-snub}.
-From the results, we conclude that the classification guided strategy is effective in reducing false P wave predictions during AFIB and AFL episodes while maintaining the overall delineation quality.